graphql-python/graphene/docs/types/enums.rst

         @property
         def description(self):
             if self == Episode.NEWHOPE:
-                return 'New Hope Episode'
+                return "New Hope Episode"
-            return 'Other episode'
+            return "Other episode"

 Usage with Python Enums
 -----------------------